StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 ### Verse-by-verse studies

 The Verse-by-verse Studies on this site go over things one verse at a time (sticking with a specific part of scripture rather than tracing a subject).
-I have adopted the practice of covering verses as I feel led to, which means that rather than going through an entire book of the Bible in order, the verse-by-verse content on this site will tend to be more scattershot, tackling some difficult verses here and there across many different books.
-Over time, I hope to have the coverage and continuity increase, to the point it isn’t so sparse.
+I have adopted the practice of covering verses as I feel led to, which means that in addition to going through entire books of the Bible in order, sometimes the verse-by-verse content on this site will tend to be more scattershot, tackling some difficult verses here and there across many different books.
+Over time, of course, I hope to have the coverage and continuity increase.

 Not every single thing written in these verse-by-verse studies on the site will have a video made about it, but only the things of sufficient length and complexity to merit such.
 This means that there will be a number of shorter notes that will only show up as text on the study webpages (which are organized by chapter).

 ### Q&As

-The Q&As on this site are dedicated to shorter treatments of various topics, organized in a question and answer format.
+The Q&As on this site are dedicated to treatments of various topics, organized in a question and answer format.
 Some of these Q&As come from correspondence with site readers, while others (both questions and answers) are completely of my own creation.

 The "answers" contained herein are not necessarily to be taken as holy and unquestionable writ (after all, they are coming from myself, an imperfect human being), but simply as responses to the questions.